-The University Grants Commission, New Delhi, has directed all Universities in the country to implement the Choice based Credit system (CBCS, semester scheme) in both under -and post-graduate programme and has issued a series of guidelines with regard to this.
-The higher Educational Council, Government of Karnataka has considered the implementation of Choice Based Credit System.
-The Choice Based Credit System enables the degrees of Mangalore University to be on par with the global standards.
+The University Grants Commission, New Delhi, has directed all Universities in the country to

+Educational Council, Government of Karnataka has considered the implementation of Choice

+Based Credit System.
+The Choice Based Credit System enables the degrees of Mangalore

+University to be on par with the global standards.

-The Post Graduate Board of Studies in Commerce has prepared the revised Syllabus for M.Com (Choice Based Credit System) since 2016 and revised the syllabus on 31.08.2019 as per the guidelines suggested by Mangalore University and University Grants Commission, New Delhi.
-The revised syllabus has a course pattern which includes Hard Core, Soft Core and open elective courses with 86 credits for the entire Programme.
+The Post Graduate Board of Studies in Commerce has prepared the revised Syllabus for per the guidelines suggested by Mangalore University and University Grants Commission, and open elective courses with 86 credits for the entire Programme.
 The CBCS course matrix clearly defines the Hard core, soft core, open elective and specialization papers being offered in M.Com spread over IV Semester.